hgrecco/mdform/README.md

 name = ___[50]
 ```

 Exactly 3 underscores will be matched.
-Any more will be handled as
+More will be handled as
 standard underline directives.

 Customizing: